Liability Waiver Form

 A liability waiver — also called a release of liability or assumption of risk form — is a legal document where a participant acknowledges the inherent risks of an activity and agrees not to hold the operator responsible if something goes wrong.
 It's the foundational contract that lets gyms, adventure tours, sports leagues, ski resorts, and event organizers operate without being sued every time a participant trips, falls, or pulls a muscle.
 When written carefully and signed properly, a waiver is the difference between a quick insurance claim and a six-figure lawsuit.

 The traditional version was a single sheet of paper on a clipboard, handed to participants on arrival.
-They scribbled a name, checked a box, and the operator filed it in a banker's box that lived under a desk.
-Then someone got hurt, the box got searched, the relevant waiver couldn't be found, and the case settled for whatever the carrier would pay.
-Digital waivers fix every step of this: participants sign in advance from their phone, signatures are searchable by name and date, and every submission is backed by an audit trail courts actually trust.
+They scribbled a name, checked a box, and the operator filed it in a cabinet.
+Digital waivers make the process easier to search and review: participants sign in advance from their phone, and submissions can be filtered by name, activity, and date.

-A well-designed digital liability waiver does three jobs: clearly informs the participant of the risks they're accepting, captures their explicit agreement with a legally defensible signature, and creates a tamper-evident record the operator can produce on demand.
-This Poper template handles all three.
-It's pre-configured with 11 fields drawn from the standard adventure, fitness, and event waiver structure, ships with timestamped e-signature, and lets you customize the legal language to fit your specific activity, jurisdiction, and insurance carrier.
+A well-designed digital liability waiver does three jobs: clearly informs the participant of the risks they're accepting, captures their explicit agreement with a signature, and creates a record the operator can review later.
+This Poper template is pre-configured with 11 fields drawn from common adventure, fitness, and event waiver workflows, and lets you customize the legal language to fit your specific activity, jurisdiction, and insurance carrier.

-Use this template as-is for gyms, climbing walls, yoga studios, ski resorts, kids' camps, 5K races, obstacle courses, paintball arenas, horseback rides, boat rentals, and adventure tours — or use the drag-and-drop builder to add medical disclosure, photo release, and minor-participant sections.
-The form is fully brandable, works on mobile and tablet kiosks, and integrates with every major booking platform via webhook or Zapier.
+Use this template as-is for gyms, climbing walls, yoga studios, ski resorts, kids' camps, 5K races, obstacle courses, paintball arenas, horseback rides, boat rentals, and adventure tours — or use the drag-and-drop builder to add medical disclosure, photo release, or minor-related fields.
+The form is fully brandable, works on mobile and tablets, and can pass submissions into downstream workflows through webhook, Zapier, or Make.

 For You